-At 31 December 2020, the shopping centre (including the hypermarket) had a GLA of 40,334 square metres.
-The shopping centre opened in 2008, and underwent renovations in 2019 to give the shopping centre a more up-to-date look and improve the food court area.
+As of 30 June 2021, the shopping centre (including the hypermarket) had a GLA of 40,334 square metres.
+The shopping centre opened in 2008, and underwent renovations in 2019 to give the shopping centre a more upto-date look and improve the food court area.
 The shopping centre is home to a wide array of fashion retailers, including the Inditex Group (with its Zara, Lefties, Bershka, Pull & Bear, Massimo Dutti, Oysho and Stradivarius brands), the Tendam Group (with its Cortefiel, Springfield and Women's ecret brands), C&A, H&M, Guess, Levis and Jack & Jones.
-The shopping centre had an Occupancy of 96% at 31 December 2020.
-The anchor tenant of the hypermarket is Eroski, with a long-term contract until 2030.
+The anchor tenant of the hypermarket is Carrefour, with a long-term contract until 2030.

 This shopping centre is the leading shopping centre in the heart of Marina Alta, the go-to shopping destination for the populations of Denia, Gandia and Calpe, all major tourist hubs.
-Its catchment area contains more than 320,000 people and it enjoys direct access from Valencia and Aliante, toll-free since 1 January 2020.
+Its catchment area contains more than 434,800 people and it enjoys direct access from Valencia and Alicante, toll-free since 1 January 2020.